MODSetter/SurfSense/README.md

 For authentication purposes, you’ll also need a PostgreSQL instance running on your machine.

-**UPDATE** : SurfSense now supports uploading various file types.
-To enable this feature, please set up the Unstructured.io library.
-You can follow the setup guide here: https://github.com/Unstructured-IO/unstructured?tab=readme-ov-file#installing-the-library

 Now lets setup the SurfSense BackEnd
 1. Clone this repo.
 2. Go to ./backend subdirectory.
 3. Setup Python Virtual Environment
 4. Run `pip install -r requirements.txt` to install all required dependencies.
-5. Update/Make the required Environment variables in .env following the .env.example
+5. Update/Make the required Environment variables in `.env` following the `.env.example`
 6. Backend is a FastAPI Backend so now just run the server on unicorn using command `uvicorn server:app --host 0.0.0.0 --port 8000`
 7. If everything worked fine you should see screen like this.